BCendana/MapProject/README.md

 # Current Features
 - Adding points to a map
 - Getting a point's distance to all other points
   - Sorted closest to farthest
+- Adding edges to a maps graph
+  - Is represented visually
 - Adding paths to the map
   - Which is simply a linked list of points
   - Is visually represented
+  - Paths between points must coincide with an edge on the graph
+- Switching between path view and graph view
 - Changing the map image
 - Adding new map images
 - Panning of the map image
 - Saving and loading current data
-  - Includes points, paths, and the map image
+  - Includes points, paths, graph edges, and the map image
+- Settings which include...
+  - Default map image
+  - Point icon color
+  - Point text color
+  - Path color
+  - Edge color

 ## General Description
 ### Who are the users of the software?